MineralsCloud/Express.jl/docs/src/troubleshooting.md

 ```

 !!! note

-    At least Python 3.6 and above is required to install qha.
+    At least Python 3.6 and above is required to install `qha`.
     Please read its [manual](https://mineralscloud.github.io/qha/tutorials/installing.html)
     for more information.